JasonPhan-ship-it/watertrade/frontend/docs/docusign-water-transfer.md

 # DocuSign Water Transfer Flow

-This project sends the Water Transfer Agreement PDF through DocuSign using the anchor strings embedded in the template.
+This project sends the Water Transfer Agreement PDF through DocuSign using the anchor strings embedded in the template and pre-fills the data before recipients open the envelope.

 ## Template location
 - The PDF template is stored at `public/docs/Water-Transfer-Agreement.pdf` and is served by Next.js at `/docs/Water-Transfer-Agreement.pdf`.